 Force of Nature: George Fell, Founder of the Natural Areas Movement is the biography of an extraordinary man whose efforts to protect natural lands in Illinois launched a movement to protect lands across the country and eventually throughout the world.

 A Midewin Almanac chronicles my volunteer restoration efforts at Midewin National Tallgrass Prairie, the most ambitious tallgrass prairie restoration effort in the country.

-I’m currently working on a young adult novel about a high school senior who feels like an ugly duckling who grew up to be an even uglier ostrich.
-To escape herself, she decides to follow in the footsteps of Vivian Maier – an eccentric street photographer who transformed her own ugly duckling-turned-ostrich looks into self-portraits of exquisite beauty.
-Of course, it’s a lot harder than it looks to mimic someone else’s artistry.
-Until Vivian meets Indigo, a blue-haired waif who helps scavenge the millions of songbirds that die from crashing into Chicago’s downtown skyscrapers.
-Turning her camera on both Indigo and the tragic beauty of her birds, Vivian discovers a world of art students that turn into birds to help guide them safely through the city.
-Impatient to fly, herself, Vivian breaks the rules of this alt world with tragic consequences – out of which she discovers her true self and her true artistry in protecting the birds she’s grown to love.
+I’m currently working on a young adult novel about Vivian, a high school freshman who feels like an ugly duckling who grew into an even uglier ostrich.
+Desperate to be anyone other than herself, she follows in the footsteps of an eccentric photographer who transformed her own quirky looks into self-portraits of exquisite beauty.
+Only Vivian’s not so good at it.
+Until she meets Indigo, a blue-haired changling who gathers up building-killed birds in downtown Chicago.
+Finding Indigo as beautiful as the dead birds she scavenges, Vivian turns her camera on them both.
+This draws her deep into an alt community of art students, homeless people and Field Museum scientists that help protect birds as they migrate through the city.
+To do so, some of them actually turn into birds.
+Vivian breaks the rules to fly herself with tragic consequences, through which she discovers her true self and her true artistry in protecting the birds she’s grown to love.